edggjames/AngularOpticalMemory/README.md

 - acquire data,
 - inspect the experimental log file,
 - preview the correlation of the experimental data (without compensating for translational shift),
-- save the data anf log file for post processing.
+- save the data and log file for post processing.

 All necessary functions are contained with the Functions folder.